 How to reach: Varanasi has its own railway station and airport.

 Allahabad is known for ‘Sangam’ – the confluence of Ganga, Yamuna, & Saraswati – and is also counted as one of the sacred places to visit in north India.
 Besides, there is a range of tourist attractions that place it on the list of must visit places in North India.
+Located in the heart of the Indo-Gangetic plain, Allahabad is often called a kaleidoscope of multiple traditions.

 Key attractions: Khusro Bagh, Triveni Sangam, and Swaraj Bhavan